Home > Design > Muzzle Devices

 In states like California, New York, or New Jersey, flash hiders are often prohibited, while muzzle brakes and compensators are usually allowed.
 Always check state and local regulations.
 Many manufacturers now market “featureless” muzzle devices to meet legal standards.

-Yes.
-A suppressor mount (which functions as a muzzle device) can slightly alter point of impact (POI) due to weight and harmonics.
+Yes — a suppressor mount (which functions as a muzzle device) can slightly alter point of impact (POI) due to weight and harmonics.
 Quality mounts like those from Dead Air or SureFire are engineered for minimal POI shift and high repeatability when mounting a suppressor.

 Muzzle devices play a critical role in managing the flash, recoil, and concussion produced by your rifle.
 Whether you’re building a competition carbine, a suppressed home defense setup, or a clone-correct military replica, the right device can significantly enhance performance and control.

 Always start with your intended use and legal requirements.
 From there, match your device to your barrel threading, consider alignment and timing, and determine if suppressor compatibility is important.
-With a thoughtful approach, your muzzle device becomes a tool—not just an accessory—that contributes directly to your rifle’s effectiveness.
+With a thoughtful approach, your muzzle device becomes a tool — not just an accessory — that contributes directly to your rifle’s effectiveness.

 Get Social - Share This Page!